*This article is a re-post from July last year, but it’s still true love!*

 One’s love grows for Pocket Monsters more now than ever.
-At nearly 30 and married with two kids, I still feel no need to hide my love affair.
+At nearly 30 with two kids, I still feel no need to hide my love affair.

 YES, DEAR READERS, YOUR VERY OWN REGGIE IS PART OF THE ELITE 1ST-GEN CLUB WHO GOT SWEPT UP IN THE HYPE NICE ‘N’ EARLY

 Where does this writer start with such a journey of wonder, angst and lust!?
 Probably with one’s first exposure to the series, Pokemon Red and blue!
 Yes, dear readers, your very own Reggie is part of the elite 1st-Gen club who got swept up in the hype nice ‘n’ early.
 My bestie got Pokemon Red from an advert in the back of a Nintendo Magazine he had imported from America.
 That is objectively cool, even now.